Concierge Medicine Reinvented

 Sodium (kidney)

-Principal extracellular cation essential for fluid balance and neuromuscular function; abnormalities suggest hydration or renal/endocrine issues.
+Principal extracellular cation essential for fluid balance and neuromuscular function.
+Abnormalities suggest hydration or renal/endocrine issues.

 Sodium (kidney)